Trepanning: Risks

 A neurosurgeon can perform the procedure safely, although it comes with severe repercussions such as direct or indirect perioperative complications, which include increased damage to the brain, infection, blood loss, hemorrhage, and potentially death due to the trauma as the skull's protective covering is compromised.
 The operation leaves very minimal space for error and a high incidence of mortality if the dura mater is penetrated.
 Additionally, there is a high risk of infection if the operation is conducted with contaminated tools or improper sanitary wound care.
 If the infection is not caught and treated immediately, it can be fatal or lead to significant and permanent brain damage.
+Historical evidence demonstrates that the procedure was performed during the Neolithic era, and that use of tools such as freshly knapped (and therefore, sterile) flint or obsidian stone contributed to reduced infection.
 After surgery, neither the surrounding bone nor the trepanned bone piece ever show any osseous healing like other bones.
 Osteoclastic and osteoblastic activity occurs after the first week; hyperemia and osteoclastic activity are seen on the necrotic bone surrounding the trepanation site, due to loss of blood supply.